jxmked/Repo_Clone/README.md

 Clone Github repository in a manageable way

+And, Yay!
+My very first Rust program.
+There is a lot of room to improve but it works so...

 ### Description

 This program clone repository and store them in a managable way.